Benjamin Orr: The Cars: 1977–1988

-As a member of The Cars, Orr sang lead vocal on some of the band's best-known songs, including their first hit in the top 40, "Just What I Needed", "Let's Go", and "Drive", their highest-charting single in the United States.
+As a member of the Cars, Orr sang lead vocals on some of the band's best-known songs, including their first hit in the top 40, "Just What I Needed", "Let's Go", and "Drive", their highest-charting single in the United States.

-Orr's work with the Cars spanned eleven years and six studio albums culminating with Door to Door, before the group disbanded in 1988.
+Orr's work with the Cars spanned eleven years and six studio albums culminating with Door to Door (1987), before the group disbanded in 1988.
 Afterwards, he and the other members pursued solo work.

 Solo career

-Orr released his only solo album, The Lace, in 1986.
+Orr released his debut and sole studio album, The Lace, in 1986.
 He cowrote the music and lyrics with his long-time girlfriend Diane Grey Page, who also sang backing vocals and appeared on the album's back cover.

 The album featured a top-40 pop and top-10 album rock hit, "Stay the Night".
 An accompanying music video for the song was played in heavy rotation on MTV.
-A second single, "Too Hot to Stop", was also released, but did not chart on the Billboard Hot 100, although it reached No. 25 on the album rock chart.
+A second single, "Too Hot to Stop", was also released, but did not chart on the U.S. Billboard Hot 100, although it reached No. 25 on the album rock chart.

-In the late 1980s, Orr worked with Joni Mitchell's husband Larry Klein, who coproduced The Lace.
-Orr provided backing vocals for "Number One" and "The Beat of Black Wings" for Mitchell's 1988 album Chalk Mark in a Rain Storm.
+In the late 1980s, Orr worked with Joni Mitchell's then-husband Larry Klein, who coproduced The Lace.
+Orr provided backing vocals for "Number One" and "The Beat of Black Wings" for Mitchell's thirteenth studio album Chalk Mark in a Rain Storm (1988).

-In the mid-1990s, Orr recorded tracks with guitarist John Kalishes for an unreleased follow-up album to The Lace, including a rendition of Stan Meissner's "River of Fire".
+In the mid-1990s, Orr recorded tracks with guitarist John Kalishes for an unreleased follow-up studio album to The Lace, including a rendition of Stan Meissner's "River of Fire".
 Although the album was never officially released, multiple tracks exist.

 Various groups: ORR Band, Voices of Classic Rock, Big People

-From 1998 until his death in 2000, Orr performed with his own band ORR and two side bands, Voices of Classic Rock with Mickey Thomas and John Cafferty, and cover band Big People with Pat Travers, Jeff Carlisi (of 38 Special), Derek St. Holmes (of Ted Nugent's band) and Liberty DeVitto (of Billy Joel's band).
+From 1998 until his death in 2000, Orr performed with his own band ORR and two side bands, Voices of Classic Rock with Mickey Thomas and John Cafferty, and cover band Big People with Pat Travers, Jeff Carlisi (of 38 Special), Derek St. Holmes (of Ted Nugent's backing band) and Liberty DeVitto (of Billy Joel's backing band).